YanKlInnomme/FoundryVTT-k4lt-fr/README.md

  * The 'KULT: Divinity Lost (4th Edition)' system (k4lt)
  * The Babele module (essential for translation)
  * Lib-wrapper module (required for Babele)

+## Version 5.6.0
+ * Updated following the release of Foundry VTT version 11
+ * Migration of the 'avantages', 'desavantages', 'scenarios-officiels', 'sombres-secrets' and 'tarot-de-kult' compendiums from NeDB to LevelDB (NeDB is dead, long live LevelDB)
+ * Updated package paths in the manifest
+ * Updated 'La Galerie des Âmes' scenario (added door sound effects)
+ * Added new official scenario 'Oakwood Heights VF'.

 ## Version 5.5.0